I: Origin, Mission, Selection Process, Focus

-Once of the most important elements for the club is the establishment of a development academy of its own.
+David Beckham said that one of the most important elements for the club would be the establishment of a development academy of its own.
 Here is a look at the Inter Miami CF Academy in more detail.

 On March 7, 2019, U.S. Soccer announced that Inter Miami CF had been accepted into the U.S. Soccer Development Academy for the 2019-20 season, which begins in August 2019.